djomo-moungoue/PowerShellScripting/README.md

     - (AD DS) stores information about objects on thenetwork and makes this information available to users and network administrators.
     - AD DS uses domain controllers to give network users access to permitted resources anywhere on the network through a single logon process.
 - Features: conserve the default settings
-- Features that will be installed are:
+- Features that will be installed are: (Select the option restart the computer)
     - Active Directory Domain Services
     - Group Policy Management
     - Remote Server Administration Tools